sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 <details>
 <summary> Retrieval workflow </summary>

-This workflow is an example of leveraging data stored in a vector database along with a large language model to enable retrieval-based Q&A off your data.
+This workflow is an example of leveraging data stored in a vector database along with a large language model to enable retrieval-based Q&A from your data.
 The steps are:

 1. **Embed query:** The first step is to convert a user-submitted query to a common representation (an embedding) for subsequent use in identifying the most relevant stored content.
 Use the same embedding mode for query parsing and to generate embeddings.
 In this start kit, the query text is embedded using [HuggingFaceInstructEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceInstructEmbeddings.html), which is the same embedding model in the ingestion workflow.

 2. **Retrieve relevant content:** Next, we use the embeddings representation of the query to make a retrieval request from the vector database, which in turn returns *relevant* entries (content) in it.
 The vector database therefore also acts as a retriever for fetching relevant information from the database.

-    *More information about embeddings and their retrieval [here](https://pub.aimind.so/llm-embeddings-explained-simply-f7536d3d0e4b)*
+    *More information about embeddings and their retrieval [here](https://pub.aimind.so/llm-embeddings-explained-simply-f7536d3d0e4b).*

 3. **Rerank retrieved content** After retrieving a specified number of relevant chunks of information, a reranker model can be set to rerank the retrieved passages in order of relevance to the user query.
-Then are selected the top N documents with higher relevance scores and passes those chunks to the QA chain as context.
+Then, the top N documents with the highest relevance scores are selected and passed to the QA chain as context.

-*Find more information about Retrieval augmented generation with LangChain [here](https://python.langchain.com/docs/modules/data_connection/)*
+*Find more information about Retrieval augmented generation with LangChain [here](https://python.langchain.com/docs/modules/data_connection/).*

 </details>